Philippe Rogier: Life

-He was born in Arras, in present-day France, around 1561.
+He was born in Arras, then in the Spanish Netherlands now in France, around 1561.
 Presumably he received his early training there or nearby, and his talent was sufficient for him to be brought in 1572 to Spain to sing in the choir of Philip II in Madrid.
 Boys were often recruited from the Low Countries to become singers in the imperial chapel; the numerous cathedral schools in the towns of northern France and the Netherlands provided a rich environment from which the Habsburgs could cherry-pick the best musicians.
 Rogier became assistant director of the capilla flamenca in 1584, chaplain by 1586, and director of music at the court of Philip in 1586 on the death of the previous director, George de La Hèle.
 Sometime before 1595 he also became a priest.

 Rogier accumulated honors as well, in the form of benefices and prebends; he also received a rich pension from the Bishop of Léon.
 He died in 1596 in Madrid, asking in his will that his assistant and fellow northerner, Géry de Ghersem, see to the publication of five of his masses.
 By the time he published them, the dedicatee Philip II had himself died, so he dedicated them to Philip III instead.
 Ghersem also added one of his own masses to the collection – the only one of his numerous works to survive to the present day complete.